joelhelbling/really/README.md

     nil.really? #=> "Dude, nil...It's like, zen."

 ### Custom Messages
     true.really?
 "The farm is refreshing?"  #=> "The farm is refreshing!"

     false.really?
 "The farm is refreshing?" #=> "The farm is not refreshing!"

     nil.really?
 "The farm is refreshing?"   #=> "The farm ain't exactly refreshing!"

+### Block Form
+    "The farm is refreshing?".really? { true }  #=> "The farm is refreshing!"

+    "The farm is refreshing?".really? { false } #=> "The farm is not refreshing!
+FAIL!"

 Color
 -----